millsydotdev/InventoryProject/README.md

 ## About The Project

 <strong>InventoryProject</strong> is currently in development.
-It contains a modular inventory system plugin for Unreal Engine.
+It contains a modular inventory system plugin for Unreal Engine (current engine version - 5.6).

 System contains:
 - Spatial inventory grids and the ability to switch between multiple grids in the inventory to house items of different categories (Equippable, Consumable, and Craftable);